jackdewinter/pymarkdown/newdocs/src/quick-starts/fixing.md

     ```
 <!-- pyml enable code-block-style-->

-If you have followed the instructions properly, you should see output that
+After running that command, you should see output similar to:
-is similar to the following example:

 <!-- pyml disable code-block-style-->
 ```bash